buck-ai/docs/src/pages/index.md

 ### Integrating Your Legacy Systems

-Buck.ai integrates with systems like Service Titan.
+Buck.ai integrates with systems like ServiceTitan.
 To get started, please check [integrations](/docs/account/integrations).
 Buck.ai typically needs 24 hours after the first integration to import the data and train relevant models.
 After that point forward, your data is refreshed in intervals between 4 hours to 24 hours depending on the data type.

 {% callout type="note" title="What if I'm running on Excel?" %}
 Buck.ai runs on historical data to optimize your business decisions.
 Hence, we need at least 3-6 months of job data to run our models running on a FSM software.
 So, if you're running on Microsoft Excel, we recommend you migrate to a FSM solution first.